Morse-Code-over-IP/moip-relay-server/mastersetup/readme.txt

-Morse Code Tools V2.6 (14-Jun-2012)
+Morse Code Tools V3.0 (15-Jun-2012)
 =====================

-The News application and the Keyer application have built-in help.
+The News and Keyer applications have built-in help (Help me! links).
 Go there for usage and background info.

 CHANGES AND ADDITIONS:

-Version 2.6:
+Version 3.0:
 -----------

-This is a fairly major update and includes numerous tweaks and fixes in Morse News for Facebook and Twitter.
+This is a fairly major update and includes new features in both programs, plus numerous tweaks and fixes in Morse News for Facebook and Twitter, and revised documentation.
+A Yahoo! group has been opened for use as a discussion group at http://groups.yahoo.com/group/MorseTools/

 - More realistic noise, static crashes, and ionospheric fading to Morse News CW tone and spark-gap sound.